YanliLi27/ScaleCAM/README.md

     > (3) Highly recommend to avoid using score CAM and the variants, as they takes too much time.

-5. **Change the functions for importance matrices and evaluation, see /main_func/*.py**
+5. **Change the functions for importance matrices and evaluation, see /cam_components/agent/*.py**

-6. For the output, you can create a dir named output for collection.
+6. For the output, you can create a dir named output for collection, the default is ./output/im&cam&figs.